davsys01/TipTab/README.md

 * [ ] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Used an extension for the Double data type so that formatting 2 decimals is easier
+- [X] Created an icon for the app and modified the design to match it

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

-<blockquote class="imgur-embed-pub" lang="en" data-id="a/7nkfB"><a href="//imgur.com/a/7nkfB">TipTab</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+<blockquote class="imgur-embed-pub" lang="en" data-id="a/4m66Jx9"><a href="//imgur.com/a/4m66Jx9">TipTab</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
+- ! all the things!
+- Swift 3 sintaxis gets a bit of getting used to

 ## License